David DeLay Scholarship

 It is hoped that in some small way the Fund can have a positive impact in these students that are graduating or furthering their educations.
 Those students who receive benefit from the Fund will be encouraged to find ways to give back to their community, student, tutoring, leadership, a sports league, or just being there for someone in need of a friendship or encourage others to live by the same principles that were so fundamentally important to David DeLay..

 In June 2012 my son David Allen DeLay passed away, he was a graduate from Magazine High School in 2010 with honors; continued his education at the University of Arkansas Fort Smith for nursing with plans of becoming an Anesthesiologist.
 David played sports through high school and continued his love for sports by playing in leagues as well as coaching little league.
 He was a true inspiration to his friends and family, working full time while attending college.
 Those who had the pleasure of knowing him will forever hold him in their hearts.
-Rodney and I have chosen to carry out his wish with helping young men and women further to their education by giving a scholarship in honor of his memory and name David Allen DeLay.
+Rodney and I have chosen to carry out his wish with helping our youth and assisting young men and women further to their education by giving a scholarship in honor of his memory and name David Allen DeLay.
 We couldn't be more proud of all his accomplishments love and miss him dearly.
 Forever in our hearts